 If you’re considering a trip down to Florida and wondering when the best time is to visit the Everglades, you’re in luck.
 South Florida is booming any time of the year, and the ecosystem is extraordinary whenever you visit.
 Nevertheless, there are a few differences between months.
 Below is some information regarding the best time of year to visit the Everglades and some tips to help you plan your trip.

-As the dry season progresses, the animals get more active and adventurous families to delight in taking narrated airboat rides to capture some exciting sights on film.
+As the dry season progresses, the animals get more active, and adventurous families to delight in taking narrated airboat ride to capture some exciting sights on film.
 The weather is extraordinary in Florida from December through May, and it’s easy to see why the Everglades is a popular tourist spot during this time.

 In late August, you can hear the cries of new baby alligators getting ready to roam.
 Water levels change dramatically from month to month in the Everglades, creating unique differences between the wet and dry seasons.

 So, when is the best time of year to visit the Everglades?
 With gorgeous weather in the winter, fantastic photo opportunities in the spring, and a unique adventure in the summer, it’s always a great time to visit the Florida Everglades!
 Contact Everglades Holiday Park today to learn more about the adventurous airboat rides and Everglades animal encounters in which we provide for people of all ages.

 RelatedDecember through April is Dry Season in the Everglades

 Enjoy an Everglades Airboat Tour Before the Dry Season Ends

 Article Updated August, 2019This entry was posted in Everglades Holiday Park Blog on .

 Did You Know?Burmese pythons are a menace to Florida.
 This top predator can get up to 20 feet (6 meters) in length, and they have the ability to consume most of the Everglades’ native wildlife, including medium-sized alligators.1